 So, two years ago, we embarked on our little adventure.
 Since Highclere Castle Gin is so deliciously citrus forward, with its floral hints and rounded-out Oat-based velvet finish, it had the base makings of what could evolve into a rather lovely, aged spirit.
 Accordingly, I pondered and attempted to project out the future flavor profile from the “Whiskification” of our gin.
 If that isn’t a word yet, it damn well should be!

 I called my friend, Raj Bhakta, the founder of Whistle Pig and now founder of his glorious collection of Bhakta Armagnacs.
 I secured some 50 years + old Armagnac casks from his chateau in France.
 Je n’en reviens pas!

-Next, I wanted that salty complex smokey bottom note that only the beautiful Scots can provide – and so we secured spent Scotch whiskey barrels.
+Next, I wanted that salty complex smokey bottom note that only the beautiful Scots can provide – so we secured spent Scotch whiskey barrels.

-Luckily, the gods were with us once again – or perhaps it was just Heset (the Egyptian God of food and drink.)
+Luckily, the gods were with us again – or perhaps it was just Heset (the Egyptian God of food and drink.)

 I remember tasting the final blend the first time.
 My mind roams to toasted citrus brulee.
 Holding the torch gently along a fresh orange peel as the oil gently sizzles, releasing the beautiful aroma and caramelizing its natural sugars.
-The middle pallet has notes of sweet vanilla from the American oak, this baby is a sipper.
-And I taste a familiar slight bite on the finish – Scotland with its salty air, smoked peat and harsh weather reminding us that this spirit is not playing around, it’s real and here to be sipped seriously.
-The resulting color is champagne, a soft gold like the Mediterranean sky at dusk – the painters hour.
+The middle pallet has notes of sweet vanilla from the American oak; this baby is a sipper.
+And I taste a familiar slight bite on the finish – Scotland with its salty air, smoked peat, and harsh weather reminding us that this spirit is not playing around.
+It’s real and here to be sipped seriously.
+The resulting color is champagne, a soft gold like the Mediterranean sky at dusk – the painter’s hour.
 It doesn’t scream history; it whispers it like an echo of Tut’s time.